 Reliability, speed, and server selection are three of NordVPN‘s best-known features.
 The company has been around for years, refining its offerings to deliver customers exactly what they need.
-The most impressive part of the NordVPN experience is its incredible server network, with over 5,400 nodes in 61 different countries (more than twice the size of your average VPN)!
+The most impressive part of the NordVPN experience is its incredible server network, with over 5,500 servers in 58 countries (more than twice the size of your average VPN).
 This allows NordVPN to deliver customized features to its users, including speed-adjusted servers for lightning-fast downloads and onion over VPN servers for even stronger privacy.

 Double encryption is another one of NordVPN’s amazing offerings.
 Select servers wrap all data in 2048-bit SSL encryption, making each packet so well protected that not even a supercomputer could break the cryptography.
 There’s also NordVPN’s thorough zero-logging policy that covers everything from traffic to bandwidth, IP addresses, and even timestamps.
 If privacy and speed are the biggest priorities for your small business, make NordVPN your first stop.